SuicV/CirclesJS/README.md

 this attribute is to set the style of filling the rest of circle **(type object)** contain the following attributes

-**1. color :** to set the color by default the color is black set this attribute to change it
+**1. color :** by default the color is gray set this attribute to change it

 **Attributes of written value in middle**